 ActiveGuard Mattress Liners are developed to kill bed bugs and dust mites through contact on mattresses and box springs.
 Active mattress liners were derived from bed nets, used worldwide over the past 50+ years to protect against mosquitoes and malaria.
 Originally designed as a simple and proactive alternative to encasements for control of house dust mites (long associated with asthma in children and adults), these active liners have been shown to be effective against bed bugs in lab research and extensive multi-year field studies, including those highly resistant field populations studied.
-ActiveGuard is very easy to install – simply placed over the mattress and/or box spring just like a fitted sheet, they are held securely in place by the elastic sewn into the corners.
+ActiveGuard is extremely easy to install – simply placed over the mattress and/or box spring just like a fitted sheet, they are held securely in place by the elastic sewn into the corners.
 The liners are thin, cool, comfortable, odorless and breathable.
-ActiveGuard is maintenance-free…they work continuously 24/7 for up to two years.
+ActiveGuard is maintenance-free…and they work continuously 24/7 for up to two years.

 Unfortunately, even the best encasements will rip or tear when being installed if they are ill-fitting or snag on a sharp surface while wrestling to encase the mattress or box spring.
 In addition, encasements can wear holes after they are installed through constant rubbing on rough surfaces.
 Any hole in an encasement will allow a bed bug to escape and seek a blood meal by biting a host.
-There is no field evidence that taping or repairing a ripped or torn encasement is effective; a damaged encasement is of no utility.
-In contrast, ActiveGuard doesn’t cover bed bugs, it kills them!
+There is no documented field evidence that taping or repairing a ripped or torn encasement is effective; a damaged encasement is of no utility.
+In contrast, ActiveGuard does not cover bed bugs, it kills them!
 ActiveGuard is not dependent on zippers or the integrity of the encasement material.
-Puncture holes in an ActiveGuard liner will not diminish the effectiveness of the liner, which is designed to kill bed bugs in mattresses and box springs on the basis of contact.
+Puncture holes in an ActiveGuard liner will not diminish the effectiveness of the liner, which is designed to kill bed bugs in mattresses and box springs based on contact.

 Further, ActiveGuard is the only product that can outlast the life cycle of a bed bug; it kills continuously for two years.
 ActiveGuard’s white fabric construction also makes bed bugs easy to see on its surface but unlike encasements, these liners kill bed bugs!
-Newest research supports that after short exposure to ActiveGuard of only 10 min, bed bugs regardless of their level of resistance, begin to show significant reductions in feeding (biting) and a dramatic inability to lay eggs.
+Research supports that after short exposure to ActiveGuard of only 10 min, bed bugs regardless of their level of resistance, begin to show significant reductions in feeding (biting) and a dramatic inability to lay eggs.
 Real world consequences of this data include discontinuation of population growth thereby halting progression of an incident to an infestation.

-ActiveGuard works best when placed directly on the mattress and box spring surface.
+ActiveGuard works best when placed directly on the mattress and/or box spring surface.
 Once installed, the bed should be prepared as usual, which may include a mattress pad, sheets, blankets, dust ruffle and/or comforter.
 ActiveGuard will work continuously and does not need to be disturbed for two years.

 You may use ActiveGuard beneath an encasement; however, its effectiveness will be reduced to only killing those bed bugs encased within.